SondreSylte/Power-Grid/Svar.md

 **If you have implemented any helper methods you must add these as well.**

 * ``mst(WeightedGraph<T, E> g)``: O(?)
-    * *Insert description of why the method has the given runtime*

 * ``lca(Graph<T> g, T root, T u, T v)``: O(?)
-    * *Insert description of why the method has the given runtime*

 * ``addRedundant(Graph<T> g, T root)``: O(?)
-    * *Insert description of why the method has the given runtime*